London & Surrey | Complimentary Cake Delivery

 How to store and serve your coffee cake

-First of all, if you have any leftover cake (which let's be honest, is rare), you'll want to store it properly to ensure it stays fresh.
+First of all, if you have any leftover cake (which could be a rare occasion), you'll want to store it properly to ensure it stays fresh.
 If the cake has been frosted, cover it with a cake dome or place it in an airtight container in the fridge for up to 3-4 days.
 If you've made a naked cake or a cake with minimal frosting, you can leave it covered at room temperature for up to 2-3 days.
 For more information about keeping your cake, read our our compete cake storage guide

 When it comes to serving your coffee cake, you have a few options.
 You can serve it as is, with a cup of coffee or tea for a mid-morning or afternoon treat.
 Alternatively, you can pair it up with additional treats, such as whipped cream, fresh berries, or a drizzle of caramel sauce.